-The sponsors will be required to create a program plan adhering to mandatory SDHC voucher policies, defining eligibility factors, leasing requirements, and termination policies and procedures where they have discretion to create policies for the voucher program and is subject to SCHC approval prior to implementation.
-An executed Memorandum of Understanding will also be required.
+The sponsors will be required to create a program plan defining eligibility factors, leasing requirements, and termination policies and procedures as well as an executed Memorandum of Understanding.
 Sponsors will develop written service protocols and define methods of client management.
-Program Plans and written service protocols must be updated on an regular basis to align with SDHC mandatory voucher policies.
 A written service plan will be maintained for each participant in the SBS program.